industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 Furthermore, depending on the characteristics of the objective functions, a problem may be _convex_ or _non-convex_, and _differentiable_ or _non-differentiable_.
-These details become important when choosing an appropriate solve to solve, e.g., a scalarized version of a multiobjective optimization problem.
+These details become important when choosing an appropriate solver to solve, e.g., a scalarized version of a multiobjective optimization problem.
 Scalarization and scalarized problems will be discussed in the section [Scalarization](#scalarization).